5 Day Isle of Skye and Highlands Tour

 Five days of beautiful Lochs, stunning Glens, breath-taking Mountains and historic Castles!

 Day 1 - Departing from Edinburgh we travel north over the Firth of Forth towards the Central Highlands.
-We explore the beautiful village of Dunkeld and its historic ruined cathedral before our drive northwards takes us to the Cairngorms National Park.
+We explore the beautiful village of Dunkeld and its historic ruined cathedral before our drive northwards takes us to the Cairngorm National Park.
 Arriving near Inverness by the mid-afternoon we visit Culloden Battlefield followed by the Bronze Age Clava Cairns and Standing Stones before our overnight stop.

 Day 2 - Departing from Inverness we journey along the banks of Loch Ness to explore the medieval ruins of Urquhart Castle.
 We then tour west through Glen Shiel and past the Five Sisters of Kintail mountain range towards the iconic Eilean Donan Castle.
 The late afternoon takes us across the bridge to the Isle of Skye and the base of the dramatic Black Cuillin mountain ridge before our arrival in Portree for our overnight stop.